-- 6. (1) The Minister must, after consultation with the Minister of Finance and organs of state in the national sphere of government, provincial governments and municipalities, prescribe norms and standards for planning, monitoring and evaluation and development that are consistent with this Act, the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000), and the Intergovernmental Relations Framework Act, 2005 (Act No. 13 of 2005). - (2) The norms and standards must- - (a) reflect the national policy and national development priorities;
+6. (1) The Minister must, after consultation with the Commission, organs of state in the national sphere of government, provincial governments and municipalities, prescribe norms and standards for planning, monitoring and evaluation and development that are consistent with this Act, the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000), and the Intergovernmental Relations Framework Act, 2005 (Act No. 13 of 2005).

+(2) The norms and standards must-

+(a) reflect the national policy and national development priorities described in the National Development Plan;

+(b) ensure equitable provision of social and economic services to achieve a decent standard of living for all, especially the poorest, in line with the National Development Plan;

-- (b) promote social inclusion, spatial equity, desirable settlement patterns, rural revitalisation, urban regeneration and sustainable development within the Republic; - (c) ensure that planning, monitoring and evaluation processes and development timeframes are efficient and effective; - (d) include- - (i) a report on, and an analysis of, existing development patterns; - (ii) a framework for desired development patterns; and - (iii) existing and future plans, programmes and projects relative to key sectors of the economy and society: - (e) where appropriate, differentiate between geographic areas and development needs; and - (f) provide for the effective monitoring and evaluation of compliance with, and enforcement of, this Act. - (3) The Minister may, in consultation with, or at the request of, another Minister responsible for a development or planning function and after public consultation, prescribe norms and standards to guide the relevant sectoral development or plans. - (4) The Minister may- - issue practice notes on the interpretation of the norms and standards contemplated in subsection (1) and their practical application in relation to different categories of planning and development; and - (b) where the norms and standards contemplated in subsection (1) or practice notes contemplated in paragraph (a) are not adhered to, issue specific directives in any specific case.
+- (c) promote social inclusion, spatial equity, desirable settlement patterns, rural revitalisation, urban regeneration and sustainable development within the Republic; - (d) ensure that planning, monitoring and evaluation processes and development timeframes are efficient and effective; - (e) include- - a report on, and an analysis of, existing development patterns and their social and environmental impacts; and - a framework for desired social and economic development patterns and processes. - (f) where appropriate, differentiate between geographic areas and social and economic development needs; and

+(g) provide for the effective monitoring and evaluation of compliance with, and enforcement of, this Act.

+(3) The Minister may, in consultation with the Commission, or at the request of, another Minister responsible for a development or planning function and after public consultation, prescribe norms and standards to guide the relevant sectoral development or plans.

+(4) The Minister may-

+- (a) issue practice notes on the interpretation of the norms and standards contemplated in subsection (1) and their practical application in relation to different categories of planning and development; and - (b) where the norms and standards contemplated in subsection (1) or practice notes contemplated in paragraph (a) are not adhered to, issue specific directives in any specific case.